 Step 3: Notify the authorities

 Refrain from waiting too long to start the eviction process.
 If you fail to file a civil lawsuit in a timely manner, the squatter could obtain ownership under adverse possession laws.
 To avoid any legal consequences, follow all local eviction laws and continue the process as you would with a traditional tenant.
+Do not attempt to remove the squatter yourself by changing locks, shutting off utilities, or physically removing them.
+These actions are illegal in most jurisdictions and could lead to legal consequences.
 If the squatter remains in your property after you win your case, you will need to have them removed by the proper authorities.
-You may present the court decision to your local police department and they will remove the squatter (often for a small fee).
+You may present the court decision to your local police department, and they can remove the squatter (often for a small fee).

 If your property was damaged during the squatter’s time there, you may have a case for small claims court.
 This is entirely optional, but if you are interested in recouping property damage and lost earnings from lack of rent payments (from being unable to legally rent the property while it was being occupied by an unauthorized tenant), then you can file a small claims lawsuit.